elKoustubo/elKoustubo/README.md

 - 👋 Hi, I’m @elKoustubo.
 I work in the Automotive industry as an Engineering Specialist for HIL applications.
 - 👀 I’m interested in Data Science projects.
 Buidling and tracking my DS projects portfolio here.
 - 🌱 I’m currently pursuing Masters in Applied Data Science from University of Michigan (Ann Arbor).
-- 💞️ I’m looking to collaborate on any DS projects :)
 - 📫 Reach me at - koustubh@umich.edu

 <!---